Code-Institute-Submissions/Ndanema98-Online-quiz_MayResub/README.md

 # Milestone project 2
 # General Knowledge Online Quiz

-[]() is a website designed to entertain and quiz people of all ages on thier general knowledge.
+["General Knowledge Online Quiz"](https://ndanema98.github.io/Online-quiz/) is a website designed to entertain and quiz people of all ages on thier general knowledge.

 This website was targetted at people who want to test their general knowledge on a range of topics, want to gain more information on general topics and want to entertain themselves with a fun quiz.
 The timer section will have a countdown of 30 seconds, to put some urgency on the users answering the questions.
 There will also be a score section so that users are able to see how well they've done.
 This will give them the incentive to keep playing again in hopes of beating their high scores.